Mickey and the Bear

 Director: Annabelle Attanasio

-Starring: Camila Morrone, James Badge Dale, Calvin Demba, Ben Rosenfield, and Rebecca Henderson
+Cast: Camila Morrone, James Badge Dale, Calvin Demba, Ben Rosenfield, and Rebecca Henderson

 Annabelle Attanasio’s debut feature is a coming-of-age story with anti-war underpinnings.
 Mickey Peck (Camila Morrone) is in her last year of high school shouldering way more burdens than a typical 18 year old.
 Dealing with a boyfriend, who seems only to want to get her pregnant and start a small-town life together, contemplating college on the West Coast, working part time in a taxidermy shop, and most dauntingly, taking care of her very damaged father, Hank (James Badge Dale), a PTSD-afflicted, Oxy-addicted Iraq War veteran.